Edan Lui: Music

 In January 2021, Edan was the sixth MIRROR member to have his solo debut.
 His first single, "Mr. E's Series of Unfortunate Events" (E先生 連環不幸事件) topped the 903 Top 20, Metro Radio Madden Song Chart and Chill Club charts.
 It also topped JOOX Hong Kong's Best-Selling Song Chart of Mid-2021.
 Later that year, he also released singles "Little Comedian" (小諧星) and "My Apple Pie" as a solo artist, as well as "Talents" (一表人才) / "A Promising Young Man" (年輕有為) as a pair of duets with Taiwanese singer Kenny Khoo (Qiu Fengze).
 Edan's musical pursuits in 2021 gained him the Newcomer Award at the 2021 Metro Radio Hit Awards, the Silver Newcomer Award at the 2021 Ultimate Song Chart Awards, and the Silver Newcomer Award at the 2021/2022 Chill Club Chart Awards.

 On 1 April 2022, Edan released his first dance single, "Elevator".
 The song is also the first of Edan's solo singles to feature him rapping.

 In June 2022, Edan sang a duet with Leo Ku as part of Ku's special album, IRLTS (I Really Love To Sing) which revisits his old songs and re-releases them as collaborations.
 Edan features on the first single, Floating Classroom (漂流教室), which was originally released in 2004.

 Edan's fifth single, "LOVERSE", was released at midnight on New Year's Day of 2023.

+Later in May, Edan released his first single in the synth-rock genre, "ChatMrE", a commentary on the role of artificial intelligence in the creative process and in romance.

+In preparation for his "In My Sight of E" solo concert, Edan released three more singles starting July 2023 in order to expand and diversify his discography.
+Originally, he had planned to release at least five more tracks, but was only able to release three due to time constraints.

+The first of the three consists of slow ballad "Mr. E's License to Love" (E先生 愛人執照), a continuation of "Mr. E's Series of Unfortunate Events" (E先生連環不幸事件), making the two songs part of an ongoing series.
+The second track, "Again!" came out three days before the first show of the concert.
+A third track, "Come With Me" (霸道總裁), was released the following day, and serves as Edan's second dance number since "Elevator".
+"Come With Me" does not have a music video yet, and so the dance will be shown for the first time at the concert starting 25 August 2023.